A New Jersey (NJ) quitclaim deed allows a property owner (or grantor) to release their ownership rights to a purchaser (or grantee).

-Quitclaim deeds are often used to pass a piece of property down to a family member, divest one’s interest in a property in a divorce proceeding.
+Quitclaim deeds are often used to pass a piece of property down to a family member or divest one’s interest in a property in a divorce proceeding.

-Instead, a quitclaim deed releases only the rights the grantor has in the property.
-In other words, if a grantor co-owns the property with their spouse, a quitclaim deed will release the grantor’s interest, but won’t vest clear title in the purchaser without the spouse’s signature.
+Instead, a quitclaim deed releases whatever rights the grantor has in the property, if any.
+In other words, if a grantor co-owns the property with their spouse, a quitclaim deed will release the grantor’s interest but won’t vest clear title in the purchaser without the spouse’s signature.

 Quitclaim deeds are often misspelled or referred to as “quit claim” deeds or even “quick claim” deeds (which could be a reference to their simplicity but is still incorrect).

 The following are important laws and requirements for New Jersey quitclaim deeds.